srevn/kqexec/README.md

 ### State-Based Event Processing

-Kqexec uses an intelligent state tracking system to detect meaningful file system events.
+Kqexec uses a state tracking system to detect meaningful file system events.
 Rather than simply reacting to raw kqueue events, kqexec:

 1. Tracks the state of each monitored file and directory
 2. Compares new events against the known state